EdwinVW/pitstop/workshop/pitstop-workshop.md

 >
 > Details to notice:
 > - We pass in the following arguments to the *RabbitMQMessageHandler* constructor: *host*, *username*, *password*, *exchange*, *queue*, *routing-key*.
 If the specified exchange or queue do not exist, they are automatically created.
 > - Based on the environment we use a different RabbitMQ hostname and use a different approach to waiting for exit.
-Set the *PITSTOP_ENVIRONMENT* environment variable on your machine to deviate from the default (*Development*).
+Set the *DOTNET_ENVIRONMENT* environment variable on your machine to deviate from the default (*Development*).
 When running in a Docker container later, the environment variable will automatically be set to *Production*.

 **Build the code**
 In order to check whether or not you made any mistakes until now, build the code.
 Do this by pressing `Ctrl-Shift-B` in Visual Studio Code and choosing the task *Build*.
 The output window should look like this: